-The following working hypotheses were formulated to achieve the objectives stated above.
+The following hypotheses were formulated to achieve the objectives stated above.
 Hypotheses 1 and 2 relate to the first and second objectives while hypothesis 3 relates to the third objective.

-H1.
-Credit risk has significant effect on liquidity risk of listed banks in Ghana.

-H2.
-Credit risk has significant effect on performance of listed banks in Ghana.

-H3.
-Liquidity risk has significant effect on the performance of listed banks in Ghana.
+- H1.
+Credit risk has significant effect on liquidity risk of universal banks in Ghana. - H2.
+Credit risk has significant effect on performance of universal banks in Ghana. - H3.
+Liquidity risk has significant effect on the performance of universal banks in Ghana.